Geoffrey Fisken: Singapore and Malaya

-On 16 December, Fisken claimed a victory over a Mitsubishi A6M Zero.
-A fortnight later, on 29 December, he claimed two unidentified Japanese bombers.
-On 12 January 1942, Fisken claimed a Nakajima Ki-27.
-He claimed another A6M Zero two days later on 14 January, being lucky to land after being caught in the explosion of the Japanese plane.
-On 17 January, he shot down, or assisted in the destruction of, three Mitsubishi G3M bombers, and four days later brought down another fighter.
+As the Japanese advanced down the Malay Peninsula, Singapore came under an increasing number of bombing raids, and No. 243 Squadron became increasingly committed to the defence of the city, often engaging formations of a hundred Japanese aircraft.
+On 12 January 1942, Fisken shot down a Nakajima Ki-27 fighter over Singapore.
+He claimed another fighter shot down two days later; initially deemed as probably destroyed, it was subsequently confirmed.
+On 17 January, he shot down two Mitsubishi G3M medium bombers, with a third probably destroyed, and four days later destroyed another fighter.
+In the intervening period he damaged another bomber.

-By this time, 243 Squadron had lost the majority of its pilots and virtually all its aircraft.
-As a result, it was merged with the Australian No. 453 Squadron RAAF, which continued to operate, along with No. 488 Squadron RNZAF.
-Fisken claimed another fighter on 1 February.
-Five days later, he was "bounced" by two Japanese fighters.
-He nevertheless shot one down, but only narrowly escaped the other, being injured in the arm and leg by a cannon shell before the dogfight ended.
+By late January, No. 243 Squadron had lost the majority of its pilots and virtually all its aircraft.
+As a result, it was merged with the Australian No. 453 Squadron, which continued to operate, along with the RNZAF's No. 488 Squadron, against the Japanese in Singapore.
+Fisken claimed the destruction of another fighter on 1 February but he was injured in the arm and leg by a cannon shell before the dogfight ended.
+Unable to lower his undercarriage when he returned to Kallang, he crash landed on the airfield.
 He was evacuated to New Zealand shortly before Singapore fell.
+Fisken was subsequently commissioned as a pilot officer.